 Tip #4 - Fixing Small Holes in Drywall

 Small holes (less than 3-inches) can be fixed quickly by adding a self-adhesive drywall patch that can be purchased at most hardware stores.
 After pressing on the patch, cover with mud compound and allow to dry for 24 hours.

 Use a knife that is several inches larger than the hole you are patching.
 Add another coat with a knife a few inches larger than the first, feathering out several inches past the patch and smoothing off excess mud with a knife.
 Smooth by sanding or wiping with a damp sponge.

 Tip #5 - Fixing Large Holes in Drywall

 Holes that are larger than 3-inches should be replaced with a patch cut from a sheet of drywall.
 Measure the area of damage and cut out a square or rectangular hole from the old drywall.
 Use the same measurements to cut out a piece from the new drywall to replace it.
-If there are no studs behind your drywall to which you can attach the patch, screw in wooden boards to either end of the square hole that are a few inches longer than the length of the hole.
+If there are no studs behind your drywall to which you can attach the patch, screw wooden boards to either end of the square hole that is a few inches longer than the length of the hole.

 Screw the drywall patch into these added supports.
 Cover the joints with fiberglass mesh tape and spread a layer of mud over the tape and screw holes.
-Allow to dry before adding two more coats in the same fashion as described for the small holes.
+Allow drying before adding two more coats in the same fashion as described for the small holes.
 Sand or smooth with a damp sponge before priming and painting.